-Winter Bel writes fiction and poetry.
-Her upcoming debut novel is 'Hard Place Rock'.
+Winter Bel writes literary fiction and poetry.

 Winter Bel is a pseudonym.
-Under her primary alias 'Lexia Snowe', the same woman writes screenplays and makes films.
-You can read more about Lexia Snowe at LexiaSnowe.com.
+Under her other alias 'Lexia Snowe', the same woman writes thriller fiction and screenplays.
+You can read more about Lexia Snowe projects at LexiaSnowe.com

 Winter Bel Newsletter

 Get updates on Winter Bel's novel 'After The Angels', short story collection 'Hard Place Rock', and poetry collection 'Passengers', as well as news about other projects by Winter Bel.
 Newsletter will tickle your inbox approximately every month (intense months of writing may be silent!).